ardriveapp/ardrive-desktop/README.md

 # ArDrive
-ArDrive, a simple app that synchronizes your data with the Permaweb, currently written in Node.js
+ArDrive, a simple app that synchronizes your data with the Permaweb, currently written in Node.js with a SQLite database.

 To use ArDrive, please set the configuration options in the index.js for your wallet, password and sync folder.